zmartzone/lua-resty-openidc/README.md

              --     `openidc_logout`
              --
              --  Any, all or none of the hooks may be used.
 Empty `lifecycle` does nothing.
+             --  A hook that returns a truthy value causes the lifecycle action they are taking part of to fail.

              -- Optional : add decorator for HTTP request that is -- applied when lua-resty-openidc talks to the OpenID Connect